 The Aim Higher Foundation seeks to ensure that all families that desire a Catholic education for their children can access a Catholic school.
-Since 2012, the foundation has provided tuition assistance scholarships to more than 5,400 children—worth more than $3.4 million—to attend Catholic schools in the Archdiocese of Saint Paul and Minneapolis.
+Since 2012, we have provided tuition assistance scholarships to more than 6,600 children—worth more than $5.1 million—to attend Catholic schools in the Archdiocese of Saint Paul and Minneapolis.

 Founded in late 2011, the Aim Higher Foundation is an independently operated 501(c)3 nonprofit governed by a Board of Directors comprised of corporate, civic, and education leaders.

 Board of Directors

 Chair, Douglas A. Milroy

 Karen M. Rauenhorst